-Meritor Capital offers investment advice and financial planning services to individuals, high net-worth individuals, families, trusts, estates, and charitable organizations.
+Meritor Capital offers investment advice and financial planning services to individuals, high networth individuals, families, trusts, estates, and charitable organizations.

 For Ongoing Planning and Investment Management, the minimum amount of total Client assets that we will manage will generally be \$500,000, whether in a single account or in aggregate across multiple accounts.
 However, we may, in our sole discretion, provide these services to Clients with less than \$500,000 in aggregate assets and or use modified fee schedules.
-There is no minimum account size for Planning Projects.
+There is no minimum account size for Planning Projects or Ongoing Planning and Investment Consulting.